Adrammelech: Demonology

 Like many pagan gods, Adrammelech is considered a demon in some Judeo-Christian traditions.
-He appears in Milton's Paradise Lost, where he is a fallen angel who, along with Asmodeus, is vanquished by Uriel and Raphael.
 According to Collin de Plancy's book on demonology, Infernal Dictionary, Adrammelech became the President of the Senate of the demons.
 He is also the Chancellor of Hell and supervisor of Satan's wardrobe.
 He is generally depicted with a human torso, a mule's head, a peacock tail, and the limbs of a mule or peacock.

-In the Ars Goetia, he was known as Andrealphus.

 In fiction

+He appears in Milton's Paradise Lost, where he is a fallen angel who, along with Asmodeus, is vanquished by Uriel and Raphael.

 A poet's description of Adrammelech (spelled Adramelech as in Greek) can be found in Robert Silverberg's short story "Basileus".
 He is described as "The enemy of God, greater in ambition, guile and mischief than Satan.
 A fiend more curst—a deeper hypocrite."

 An attempt to summon Adrammelech (spelled Adramelech throughout) is central to the plot of Graham Masterton's 1978 horror novel "The Devils of D Day".

 He appears as an enemy in the video game Shin Megami Tensei IV: Apocalypse, being the first boss of said video game and is fought again later on.